nitrite/nitrite-doc/java-sdk/transaction.md

 ## Session

 A session represents a transactional context for a Nitrite database.
-A session is used to create a new transaction.
+Session is used to create a new transaction.
 A session should be closed after use to release any resources held by it.
 If a session is closed and the transaction is not committed, all opened transactions will be rolled back.

-### Create a session
+### Create a Session

 A session can be created using the `Nitrite.createSession()` method.
 Multiple sessions can be created for a Nitrite database.